FDadzie/Polling/README.md

 * [ ] The games on "Popular Games" can be filtered out based on genre
 * [ ] Messages can be sent privately to other users
 * [ ] Push notifications for the ending of polls you have voted on
+* [ ] User can send messages to a group to be view by other users
+* [ ] Polls in 'Home' can be filtered out based on genre

 ### 2. Screen Archetypes